NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-At the heart of \ifthenelse{\boolean{blind}}{our benchmark}{the NeuCo-Bench} framework resides (i) an embedding evaluation workflow and (ii) a ranking method to fairly compare performance across multiple tasks of varying difficulty.
+At the heart of \ifthenelse{\boolean{blind}}{the benchmark}{the NeuCo-Bench} framework resides (i) an embedding evaluation workflow and (ii) a ranking method to fairly compare performance across multiple tasks of varying difficulty.